Lanza government

 The Lanza government of Italy held office from 14 December 1869 until 10 July 1873, a total of 1,304 days, or 3 years, 6 months and 26 days.
-It is the second longest government in the history of the Kingdom of Italy, after the Mussolini Cabinet.
+It is the second longest government in the history of the Kingdom of Italy, after the Mussolini Cabinet, and the fourth-longest government in Italian history in general after the Mussolini, Berlusconi II and Meloni governments.

 Government parties

 The government was composed by the following parties: